-To your health | NevadaAppeal.com
+to your health | NevadaAppeal.com

 Yoga Glow – Taught by Jill Mustacchio — 5:45-6:45 p.m., Carson Tahoe Cancer Center, 1535 Medical Parkway.
 Classes are designed to promote a sense of well being for cancer survivors and patients in treatment.
 Learn postures linking breath and movement.
 Registration required.
 Call 775-445-7500.

-Beginning West Coast Swing Lesson — 6 p.m., High Sierra Swing Dance Club, 4389 S. Carson St. Every Tuesday night come to High Sierra Swing Dance Club's beginning West Coast Swing lesson from 6 to 7 p.m.
+Beginning West Coast Swing Lesson — 6-8 p.m., El Charro Avitia, 4389 S. Carson St. Every Tuesday night come to High Sierra Swing Dance Club's beginning West Coast Swing lesson from 6 to 7 p.m.
 The cost is $8.
 Free dance from 7 to 8 p.m.
 No partner necessary.
 Due to infrequent special events at El Charro, please check our website http://www.HSSDC.org to confirm class is being held.
+For information, visit http://www.hssdc.org.

 Wednesday